husseinmarah/husseinmarah/README.md

 🚀 About Me
 --------------------------------------------------
-Hi 👋 My name is Hussein Marah
+Hi 👋 My name is Hussein Marah.

 🧠 What I do
 --------------------------------------------------
-I'm a Computer Scientist, Software Engineer, and Researcher who is passionate about science and technology.
+I'm a computer scientist, software engineer, and researcher who is passionate about science and technology.
 I strive to use my knowledge and expertise to solve complex problems and make an impact.

 ## How to reach me 📫
 <p align='center'>